 The southern portion of the focus area is the site of historic Lake Sandy and other wetland features.
 This area has a high groundwater table and the potential for significant groundwater-surface water interactions.
 Given the lack of information on this area’s groundwater, design solutions were further focused on infrastructure improvements in the northern half of the study area.
 It was determined that solutions in the southern portion of the watershed would be addressed under a future study, once additional data is gathered.

 Phase one of the 1NE Watershed Stormwater Management Planning and Preliminary Design study was completed in the summer of 2018.
 Results of this effort include the identification of broad opportunities for improvements across the 1NE Watershed.
 Conceptual designs were developed for those projects that were shown to result in significant improvements and advanced the stated goals of the project partners.
-Projects include modifications to the City’s stormwater infrastructure in the north-central and northeastern parts of the watershed, the addition of regional stormwater best management practices in Columbia Park and Columbia Golf Course, and the integration of distributed green infrastructure within the eastern half of the watershed.
-These projects have the potential to capture and treat more than 600 acres of previously untreated area, and to reduce the impact of flooding.
+Projects include modifications to the City’s stormwater infrastructure in the north-central and northeastern parts of the watershed, the addition of regional stormwater best management practices in Columbia Park and Columbia Golf Course, and the integration of distributed green infrastructure within the northern and eastern half of the watershed.

-To inform the next phase of project planning, in the southern portion of the 1NE Watershed, piezometers have been installed at the Columbia Golf Course.
-MWMO and MPRB staff are monitoring groundwater and surface water elevations within the golf course, in addition to the monitoring that MWMO was already doing in the area.
-Phase II of the 1NE Watershed project planning is anticipated to start in 2019.
+To inform the next phase of project planning, in the southern portion of the 1NE Watershed, the area was outfitted with piezometers (to track groundwater levels) and staff gauges (to track pond elevations) in 2018.
+MWMO and MPRB staff will continue to monitor groundwater and surface water elevations within the golf course, in addition to the monitoring that MWMO was already doing in the area, through at least 2019.
+Phase II of the 1NE Watershed project planning is anticipated to start in 2020 or 2021.

 Subscribe to Updates